transdigiware/blockchain/howto/ibp-console-build-network.md

 1. On the **Nodes** page, click **Add ordering service**.
 2. Make sure the option to **Create an ordering service** is selected.
 Then click **Next**.
 3. Give your ordering service a **Display name** of `Ordering Service` and, if in a paid cluster, choose whether you want your ordering service to have one node (sufficient for testing) or five nodes (good for production).
 Choose **One ordering node** and click **Next**.
-For the purpose of this tutorial, do not choose the **Advanced deployment options**.
+For the purpose of this tutorial, do not choose any of the **Advanced deployment options**.
 For more information about these options, see the links below.
    * [Kubernetes zone selection](/docs/services/blockchain?topic=blockchain-ibp-console-ha#ibp-console-ha-multi-zone)
    * [External Certificate Authority configuration](#ibp-console-build-network-third-party-ca)
    * [Resource allocation](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources)